How the Best

 It's okay to ask for help

-If you are having a crisis and in need of immediate assistance, please contact the National Suicide Prevention Lifeline
+If you are having a crisis and in need of immediate assistance, please contact the Suicide and Crisis Lifeline.

 Available 24 hours a day 7 days a week.

 These peer supporters are available to assist Ohio firefighters looking for individual and confidential help.

 If your department has experienced a tragedy, or critical incident and would like to request a peer support team response please contact one of the following district coordinators.